tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ```

 `vi.mock` send vitest to look for `./__mock__/xterm.ts`
-If the file is missing vitest will magicely create a package double for
+If the file is missing vitest will magically create a package double for
 you.
 This double will run the package code and add spying as done
 in jest.
 Spying let's us ensure the unit under test calls the package
 methods and validate arguments.